Frequently Asked Questions

 The MFA collection continues to grow thanks to the generosity of individuals and organizations that support the MFA in this way.

-Our donation process begins by sending an email or letter stating your intention.
-Please provide as much information as you can about the artist, title, date, and history of ownership, as well as a clear photograph of the artwork.
-Please email to Curatorial@mfastpete.org, or mail to Curatorial Department, 255 Beach Drive NE, St. Petersburg, FL 33701.
+Our donation process begins by sending a message or letter stating your intention.
+Provide as much information as you can about the artist, title, date, and history of ownership, as well as a clear photograph of the artwork.
+Please contact us or send mail to the Curatorial Department, 255 Beach Drive NE, St. Petersburg, FL 33701.

 4. Someone from my family has donated an object to the museum.
 Is it available for viewing?

-Please email Curatorial@mfastpete.org and the Curatorial department will let you know if your donation is currently on view.
+Please send us a message, and we will let you know if your donation is currently on view.

 5. I have a work of art for which I would like more information.
 Can I bring it in?

-We are not able to accept requests for art research at this time.
+We are not able to accept requests for art research.
 See options for authentication and appraisals below.
 Please do not bring your artwork to the MFA, as art is most vulnerable when it is in transit!

 6. How much is my artwork worth?